 There are many things that a survivor can do to increase safety in the home.
 It may be impossible to do everything at once, but safety measures can be added step by step.

-- I can inform that my partner no longer resides with me/is dating me and they should call the police if he is seen at my residence.
+- I can inform that my partner no longer resides with me/is dating me and they should call the police if seen at my residence.

-- I can change the locks on my doors and windows as soon as possible.
+- I can ask to have the locks on my doors and windows changed as soon as possible.